WORK - REAL CASE

 Background

-Healthcare professionals to conduct telemedicine consultations had to leave the consultation system to access another prescription system.
-This compromised the fluidity of the consultation and the visual connection with the patient, directly impacting the care experience.
+During consultations via telemedicine, healthcare professionals had to switch between the care system and a separate system for prescribing medication.
+This break in the flow compromised the continuity of the consultation and the visual connection with the patient, negatively impacting the care experience.

 Main goal

-To create a seamless service experience for healthcare professionals, integrating the prescription functionalities into the telemedicine system and ensuring that the flow also serves doctors who work in person.
+The main goal was to create a seamless care experience for healthcare professionals by integrating prescription functionalities into the telemedicine system without compromising the workflow of doctors who also worked in face-to-face appointments.

 Challenges